mattmeyers/gopull/README.md

 go get -u github.com/mattmeyers/gopull/...
 ```

-This command will install the `gopull` and `gopull-cli` binaries.
+This command will install the `gopull` and `gopull-api` binaries.

 ## Running the API

-Executing the `gopull` binary will start the API as a process.
+Executing the `gopull-api` binary will start the API as a process.
 There are a variety of process managers that can be used to handle the REST API.
 If you are using Ubuntu or another operating system that uses systemd, GoPull can be run as a systemd service.
 All that is needed is a `gopull.service` configuration file.
 A simple configuration is as follows.

 ```
 [Unit]